ayush9pandey/integrase-excisionase-characterization/README.md

 If you run into any issues, please feel free to raise an [issue](https://github.com/ayush9pandey/integrase-excisionase-characterization/issues).

+# Model parameters

+All model parameters are available on the [Wiki page](https://github.com/ayush9pandey/integrase-excisionase-characterization/wiki/) of this Github repository.

 Contact [Ayush Pandey](https://www.its.caltech.edu/~apandey/) (apandey at caltech dot edu) for any other questions.